xuancong84/pandas-serializer/README.md

 ```

 It should be noted that serialization of lambda is supported at code level, but functions are only serialized at surface name level.
 Therefore, in order to successfully deserialize functions, they have to be imported or defined first; and similarly for modules, they have to be imported in the first place.
 Otherwise, the resulting objects will be in the specially-coded string form which is nevertheless readable.

+This utility is designed for semi-human-readablility, thus, it is less efficient than PyArrow on speed.
+For serialization of huge tables and big data, we recommend using PyArrow for binary serialization.